ethereum/eth-keys/README.md

 A common API for Ethereum key operations with pluggable backends.

 > This library and repository was previously located at https://github.com/pipermerriam/ethereum-keys.
 It was transferred to the Ethereum foundation github in November 2017 and renamed to `eth-keys`.
-The PyPi package was also renamed from `ethereum-keys` to `eth-keys.
+The PyPi package was also renamed from `ethereum-keys` to `eth-keys`.

 ## Installation